 DraftKings Missouri promo code pre-registration: Bet $5, and get $300 in bonus bets instantly

-We're one week away from Missouri sports betting going live on Dec.
-1, but you can use pre-registration now to take advantage of the new Missouri DraftKings promo code offering $300 in bonus bets instantly after your first $5 wager.
-Boost your bankroll now and then be ready to bet on the Missouri Tigers, the Kansas City Chiefs, St. Louis Bluesm and more at DraftKings Missouri.
+We're only days away from Missouri sports betting going live on Dec.
+1, and pre-registration gives you a chance to get a head start on the new DraftKings Missouri promo code offering $300 in bonus bets instantly after your first $5 wager.
+Once wagering begins, you'll be able to boost your bankroll and bet on the Kansas City Chiefs, Missouri Tigers, St. Louis Blues, and more.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.